njosieb/100-days-of-code/log.md

 **Thoughts**:
 Day #47 & #48 of #100DaysOfCode -- On day #47, I was able to show the client their website and got a really good response, so that was fun!
 On day #48 I started the daunting task of making the site mobile friendly... so send good vibes my way :)

+### Day 49: May 20, 2019 Monday

+**Today's Progress**: Fitting everything into the mobile friendly screen.

+**Thoughts**: Day #49 of #100DaysOfCode was all about making sure everything fits into the screen size for a mobile friendly page.
+Now that I have it fitting, I can now focus on making sure everything is arranged properly within the screen.

 <!-- **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)